TIMELINE: Novak Djokovic’s bid to compete at Australian Open

-Djokovic’s lawyers are expected to appeal the cancellation in the Federal Circuit and Family Court, as they successfully did the first time.
+The Australian government has canceled his visa twice and Djokovic’s lawyers have appealed twice.
+The outcome could be determined Sunday morning in Melbourne, when a court is supposed to hear arguments from both sides on the latest appeal.

-Melbourne-based immigration lawyer Kian Bone said that Djokovic’s lawyers face an ”extremely difficult” task to get court orders over the weekend to allow their client to play next week.
+Djokovic, the No. 1-ranked man in tennis and seeking a record-breaking 21st major championship, had his visa revoked by Australia’s immigration minister on Friday and is facing deportation.
+That came four days after an initial attempt by the government to reject the visa was overturned by a judge on procedural grounds.

-His exemption from a COVID-19 vaccination requirement to compete was approved by the Victoria state government and Tennis Australia, which apparently allowed him to receive a visa to travel.
+His exemption from a COVID-19 vaccination requirement to compete in the Australian Open was approved by the Victoria state government and Tennis Australia, which apparently allowed him to receive the visa to travel.
+But he was detained at the airport upon arrival.

 Here is a look at the timeline of events involving Djokovic’s trip to Australia: